All Episodes

 A conscientious objector is not necessarily one that avoided the war, but just wouldn't carry a weapon.

-So depending on how that uh principal puts portrays the principle.
+So depending on how that principal portrays the teacher, the principal doesn't really know.

-If they take it from that they did serve, they served proudly, and they served well, then it's not a bad thing.
+Well, depending on how the teacher portrays the conscientious objector role, if they take it from that they did serve, they served proudly, and they served well, then it's not a bad thing.

-That's exactly the reason that that I decided to give you a call and was lucky enough to get through, because not all conscientious objectors were that way.
+That's exactly the reason that I decided to give you a call and was lucky enough to get through, because not all conscientious objectors were that way.

 In fact, I think there were some conscientious objectors that are very, very highly decorated, either in World War II or Vietnam.